 Imagine what it takes to run a small city or town.
 People have to be hired to keep things cleaned.
 To handle the trash.
 To make sure that everyone has water and power.
 Now imagine that every single person in this town expected to be waited on hand and foot at all hours – that’s what running a large cruise ship is like.

 Sometimes bad things happen and there is no rhyme or reason for why.
 But not always.
-Cruise lines have a duty of care to their passengers, and if you believe that the pain and suffering you or a loved on endured on a cruise was due to the negligence of the crew, you should talk to an attorney at the law offices of Lawlor, Winston, White & Murphey.
+Cruise lines have a duty of care to their passengers, and if you believe that the pain and suffering you or a loved on endured on a cruise was due to the negligence of the crew, you should talk to an attorney at The Winston Law Firm.

-The attorneys at the Law Office of Andrew Winston are well-respected maritime lawyers who have been helping people just like you fight back against the big cruise lines to get the compensation that they deserve for more than 65 years, collectively.
-They are knowledgeable about the different cruise lines, as well as the many different types of issues that passengers can experience due to negligence, and they will strive to ensure you don not get low-balled by the cruise line – even if it means taking your case to trial.
+The attorneys at the Winston Law Firm are well-respected maritime lawyers who have been helping people just like you fight back against the big cruise lines to get the compensation that they deserve for more than 65 years, collectively.
+They are knowledgeable about the different cruise lines, as well as the many different types of issues that passengers can experience due to negligence, and they will strive to ensure you do not get low-balled by the cruise line – even if it means taking your case to trial.

 As mentioned above, many things can go wrong on a cruise, and many of them would never occur if the crew members and cruise lines were working harder to ensure everyone’s safety.
 Here are some of the most common problems that occur because of negligence.

 There are, indeed, situations where injuries occur even in the absence of negligence.
 However, that does not mean that crew members don’t make mistakes; they do.
 And, when they do, it’s important to make sure that they – and the cruise line – are held responsible for their negligence.